sinclairzx81/typebox/readme.md

 // X is (arg0: number) => string
 ```
  To take things a bit further, the following code contains some generic TypeScript REST setup with controllers that take some generic resource of type `T`.
-Below this we expresses that same setup using TypeBox.
-The resulting type `IRecordController` contains reflectable metadata about the `RecordController`.
+Below this we express that same setup using TypeBox.
+The resulting type `IRecordController` contains reflectable interface metadata about the `RecordController`.
 ### TypeScript
 ```typescript
 interface IController<T> {